udkumar/own_social_network_test/README.md

 ## Technology:
-> Ruby, Heroku, postgresql, REST API, Git
+> Ruby on Rails, Heroku, postgresql, REST API, Git

 ## 1. As a user, I need an API to create a friend connection between two email addresses.